locessentials/eng401-business-english-us/unit1/week2/week2-overview.md

 ---

-## 📥 Download Week 2 Content
+## 📥 Download this Content
-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit1/week2/week2-overview.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit1/week2/week2-overview.md) and download it.

-### 🤖 AI Study Prompts
+### 🤖 GAI Study Prompts
-Copy the downloaded week content and try these prompts:
+Copy the downloaded content and try it with these prompts:
 - "Help me structure a 3-minute business presentation on [topic]"
 - "What makes business presentations effective vs. ineffective?"
 - "Create ideas for compelling visual aids on business trends"